diegomarzo/diegomarzo.github.io/_posts/2020-6-24-Hello-World.md

 ![image](/images/picture-lupita.png)

-Thank you to Barry Clark and all the contributors for their amazing job with Jekyll Now!
+Thank you to Barry Clark and all the contributors for their amazing job with Jekyll!